arzwa/Whale.jl/src_/notes.md

 propagation probabilities be stored?
 I guess at the WhaleModel level, because they result from applying the WhaleParams to the tree?

 A way to clean up further is to provide methods for the CCD, instead of using the `.` to access fields. like `get_triples(x::CCD, γ::Int64)` etc.

+New version shouldn't use configuration files anymore, just use the library directly.